Rfam/rfam-docs/docs/source/rfam-cloud.rst

 The file should appear in your ``workdir`` folder.
 You can specify other paths in the ``kubectl cp`` command to move the files to any subfolder.

-Copying files from Rfam cloud
+Copying files from Rfam Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ⚙️ On **worker pod**::